 We’ll gladly be the first to say it: nobody likes change—especially after eight years of familiarity within the same Google Analytics platform.
 With that, expect to have inevitable frustrations and bumps in the road as you navigate the new interface for the first several times.
 We’ll detail some recommendations in the following section, but for now, you should plan to implement this new property (which no longer consists of a UA-code but rather a Measurement ID) into your existing website.
 Fortunately, the lift to install GA4 isn’t all too challenging if you have either Google Tag Manager or Global Site Tags (GTAG) on your website.
 If you aren’t leveraging either of these technologies, it may involve several staffers (with already limited time) to work through setup and deployment.

 In the long term, we can expect this transition to provide a better trail of attribution and more event-based metrics to provide a more robust understanding of their interactions across your site and customer segment measurements.
 There are shortcuts and metrics implemented by default in GA4, like the measurement of Engaged Sessions (the number of sessions that lasted longer than 10 seconds, or had a conversion event, or had 2 or more screen or page views) and other “engagement-based” metrics within the User Acquisition report.
 These reports already have the interest of the institution in mind by providing a default shortcut and data that marketers deem more valuable.

-Google provides a full breakdown of Universal Analytics vs. Google Analytics 4, but here’s a quick summary of what you can expect:
+Google provides a full breakdown of Universal Analytics vs. Google Analytics 4.

 What to do next?